openhab/org.openhab.binding.zwave/doc/elexa/dmof1_0_0.md

 ### Parameter 10: Enable/Disable BUTTON

 Turn off the button
-If this parameter is enabled, the user can turn the device on or off using the BUTTON.
+<p&gtIf this parameter is enabled, the user can turn the device on or off using the BUTTON.</p&gt
 The following option values may be configured -:

 | Value  | Description |